Alonso333-RED/Simple_Sector_Simulator/README.md

 # Simple_Sector_Simulator

-Personal small project about a simple but easily customizable Sector Simulator.
-Useful for simple console games.
+Personal small project about a simple but easily gustomizable and expandible Sector Simulator. useful to use in simple console games.

 ## Prerequisites
 - Java 21 or newer